Banalata Sen (book): Legacy

-Banalata sen has had a profound impact upon the poetry world as it guided the path for modern poets.
-This is because Das' style of chitrarupmay (Bengali word for imagery) and element of turning and moulding images have been adopted by poets and artists like Sanatan Dinda.
+Banalata Sen has had a profound impact upon the poetry world as it guided the path for modern poets.
+This is because Das' style of chitrarupmay (Bengali word for imagery) and the element of turning and moulding images have been adopted by poets and artists like Sanatan Dinda.

 Appropriation and adaptations

-Composers have set this volume of poetry to music and Bengali directors have sourced their film plotline from these poems.
-A variety of adaptation/appropriations are listed below:
+Composers have set this volume of poetry to music, and Bengali directors have sourced their film plotline from these poems.
+A variety of adaptations/appropriations are listed below: